Anthony Trollope: Move to Ireland

 In 1841, an opportunity to escape arose.
 A postal surveyor clerk in central Ireland, reported as incompetent, needed replacement.
 The position was not regarded as desirable, but Trollope, in debt and in trouble at work, volunteered for it; and his supervisor, William Maberly, a Whig politician eager to be rid of him, appointed him to the position.

 Trollope's new work consisted largely of inspection tours in Connaught, and he based himself in Banagher in King's County.
 Although he had arrived with a bad reference from London, his new supervisor resolved to judge him on his merits, and within a year, by Trollope's account, he earned a reputation as a valuable public servant.
 His salary and travel allowance went much further in Ireland than they had in London, and he found himself enjoying a measure of prosperity.
 He took up fox hunting, which he would pursue enthusiastically for the next three decades.
 As a post-office surveyor, he interacted with local Irish people, whose company he found pleasant: "The Irish people did not murder me, nor did they even break my head.
 I soon found them to be good-humoured, clever—the working classes very much more intelligent than those of England—economical and hospitable."

-At the watering place of Kingstown, Trollope met Rose Heseltine (1821–1917), the daughter of a Rotherham bank manager.
+At the watering place of Kingstown (now Dún Laoghaire), Trollope met Rose Heseltine (1821–1917), the daughter of a Rotherham bank manager.
 They became engaged when he had been in Ireland for just a year, but Trollope's debts and her lack of a fortune prevented them from marrying until 1844.
 Soon after they wed, Trollope was transferred to another postal district in the south of Ireland, and the family moved to Clonmel.
 Their first son, Henry Merivale, was born in 1846, and their second, Frederick James Anthony, in 1847.